schreifels/git-num/README.md

   git num -v             # show version
 ```

-# Screenshot
+# Explanation

-git-num works by annotating the output of `git status` with numbers, allowing you to run subsequent commands with numbers (e.g. `git num add 5 6`) or ranges of numbers (e.g. `git num reset HEAD 1-3`).
-(It will maintain whatever color scheme you use.)
+git-num works by annotating the output of `git status` with numbers, allowing you to run subsequent commands with numbers (e.g. `git num add 5 6`) or ranges (e.g. `git num reset HEAD 1-3`) in the place of full filenames.

 <img src="https://raw.githubusercontent.com/schreifels/git-num/master/screenshot.png" width="550" alt="">

+(git-num will maintain whatever color scheme you use.)

 # Installation

 To install on macOS, download the appropriate [git-num executable](https://github.com/schreifels/git-num/releases) and place it in a directory that is on your `PATH`.
 Git will now automatically use this executable when you call `git num`.

 If you're not on macOS, or you'd like to build from source, simply clone the repo and run `make build` (you'll need `go`).
-The resulting binary can be found at `build/git-num`.
+The resulting binary can be found in the `build/` directory.

-# Customization
+# Useful aliases

 It's handy to create an alias for `git num`: